 Who is liable to protect lone workers?

-If you have read our previous post on planning your return back to work after the easing of Coronavirus restrictions, you will know that we discussed the importance of identifying and assessing risks facing lone workers.
 It is recommended that robust site and worker specific risk assessments are conducted before workers begin working.
 In this article we look at who is liable if risks are not properly assessed and what preventable measures of control should be implemented to keep both employers and workers safe.

 As an employer you will have collective responsibility for the health, safety and welfare of all your workers.
 This means making sure they are protected from anything that may cause harm and you must do whatever is reasonably practicable to achieve this.